ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

 The process above is repeated until the all JSON files (all Jobs) are moved to `completed-jobs` folder.

-Note that jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `todo-jobs` folder.
+Note that jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `queued-jobs` folder.
 When JSON file got stucked for unexpected duration in `downloading-jobs` or `uploading-jobs`, investigation should be carried out, when appropriate follow the process as handling failed jobs.

 Important:
 * no files shall be deleted in any situations!